-As part of the process of becoming a nationally certified gambling counselor, a minimum* of four hours of case presentation time via conference call is required.
+As part of the process of becoming internationally certified as a gambling counselor, a minimum* of four hours of case presentation time via conference call is required.
 The Council on Compulsive Gambling of Pennsylvania, Inc. offers these calls to help support counselors in their effort to become nationally certified gambling counselors.
-This is a free service thanks to grant funding from the Pennsylvania Department of Drug and Alcohol Programs.
+This is a free service thanks to funding from the Pennsylvania Department of Drug and Alcohol Programs.

 Clinical conference calls are available to those counselors with at least 15 hours of approved gambling specific training and education.
 These conference calls are designed to meet or exceed the requirements for Board Approved Clinical Consultation (BACC) hours as required by the International Gambling Counselor Certification Board (IGCCB).